adarshbhagat/MARKET-SEARCH-AUTOMATION/README.md

 What you need:-
 1. A .csv file containing company name and url mapping.
-2. Path oof the web browser where you want to open the chart.
+2. Path of the web browser where you want to open the chart.(in the code)